janenycxo/e15/independent-study/README.md

 All of these problems are compounded by people’s natural resistance to change.
 Change is not easy, especially if you want them to behave in a secure manner that often times are inconvenient.

 ## RECOMMENDATIONS

-With so many challenges, what can a large healthcare organization like UnitedHealth do to start moving their data to a mobile platform?
+With so many challenges, what can a large healthcare organization like UnitedHealth do to start moving their data to a more streamlined platform?

 I’ll talk about some recommendations.

 ## REGULATORY STANDPOINT

 From a Regulatory Standpoint,  In 2009, the U.S. passed the HITECH Act, which proposed the “Meaningful Use” of interoperable electronic health records throughout the U.S. healthcare delivery system as a national goal.

 “Meaningful Use” was defined as the use of certified electronic health records technology in a meaningful manner (for example electronic prescribing) and ensuring that the technology provides for the electronic exchange of health information.
 To encourage this, The Center for Medicare and Medicaid Services or “CMS” initially provided financial incentives for organizations who adopted software systems that were certified for Meaningful Use.